haseebshaik00/webCB/README.md

 o) Unlike what common belief suggests, the delete operator has nothing to do with directly freeing memory […] delete is only effective on an object’s properties.
 It has no effect on variable or function names.

+## Nodejs
+1) the outer most scope in browser is window and in node terminal is global
+2) stuff like window, document, window.location, window.localStorage are not available in terminal

 ## Notes
 1) provide same name for a particular section of radio buttons to select only one radio button
 2) to select a checkbox just by clicking the text you can use target the label "for" attribute with input's id